 Learn everything about Chateau Le Conseiller Bordeaux Superieur, with wine tasting notes and wine with food pairing tips.
-Learn the best vintages,a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Le Conseiller is one of the best examples of how good low priced, value Bordeaux wine can be.
 Jean Philippe Janoueix is making some of the best Bordeaux Superieur wine in Bordeaux today.